Cerro Catedral (Uruguay): Vegetation

 In the highest areas of Cerro Catedral, the vegetation practically does not exist, with the sparse appearance of a shrub called Myrtus ugni between the rocks.
 Above the altitude of 400 m, tough grasses, xerophile vegetation, Baccharis articulata and marcela predominate.

 Climate

 The climate in this locality is oceanic (described by the Köppen climate classification as Cfb), with mild to warm summers and chilly to cool winters (with frequent frosts).
 Strong winds are a common occurrence.
 The precipitation is evenly distributed throughout the year and snowfalls are uncommon.
+The last episode of snow in the place occurred on June 23, 2025.